blockades/mmt_resources/research/secp_writeup.md

 ## Use in State Channels

 Due to it's agent-centred or relationship-centred design, SSB has implications for state channels, and state channel networks.
 In [Counterfactual's paper on Generalised State Channels](https://www.counterfactual.com/statechannels/) it is made clear that with state channels, users hold more data than simply their public key, and storage and transport of this data is an issue for application developers.
 The automated replication of SSB feeds to neighbors on the trust graph gives us a good compromise between privacy and data persistence.
+Tampering of a feed by peers is made impossible by using timestamps, hash-linking and signatures.

 ## Similar/complementary efforts